VitorVilela7/SMW-SA1-Pack/readme.txt

 Converting those are easier than converting patches or tools, though.

-ZSNES EMULATES THE SA-1 AT 5.37 MHZ!
-If you get slowdown on ZSNES, there's no way to fix but porting into a new emulator.
+Also ZSNES emulates the SA-1 poorly.
+Instead of 10.74 MHz, ZSNES seems to run around 5.37 MHz plus some features doesn't work.
+Don't get suprised if your hack freeze or don't work on ZSNES.

-Snes9X, bsnes and ZMZ are recommended for SA-1.
+About Bowser: You must go to level 1C7 and change sprite header to 0x00.
+It's because Bowser's battle uses sprite header 0x10, responsible for allowing 22 sprites on screen and obviously doesn't work with how Bowser arena is coded.

 ;===================================================;
 ; Usage                                             ;